 History of Coffee from Brazil

 Brazil has long been the world’s largest coffee producer, shaping global coffee culture and trade.
 While the country is often associated with high-volume, commercial production, the specialty coffee movement in Brazil has steadily grown over the past decades.
 Producers across different regions are increasingly focusing on quality, experimenting with post-harvest methods, and developing more traceable and expressive coffees.
+Major coffee-growing regions include Minas Gerais (Sul de Minas, Cerrado Mineiro, Chapada de Minas), São Paulo (Mogiana), Espírito Santo, and Bahia.

-Nordic Approach started sourcing from Brazil in 2012, focusing on unique coffees from lesser-known regions with the potential to break away from typical Brazilian flavour profiles.
+We started sourcing from Brazil in 2012, focusing on unique coffees from lesser-known regions with the potential to break away from typical Brazilian flavour profiles.
 Our approach relies on building long-term relationships with small and medium-sized producers who are willing to experiment, adopt improved practices, and scale production.

 Coffee Production in Brazil

 Coffee in Brazil is grown and managed according to farm size, production goals, and the producer’s access to agronomic knowledge and financial resources.
 Labour is a major expense, so mechanical harvesting is common on large or flat farms, while smaller or hilly farms optimise manual picking.
+Climate variability and the cost of selective picking make uniform ripeness difficult to achieve, but selective harvesting has proven to improve cup quality when producers are incentivised.

-The primary processing methods are pulped naturals and naturals, with naturals representing the majority of volumes.
-At Nordic Approach, we specialise in natural coffees and special preparations such as whole cherry fermentations, occasional yeast inoculations, and specific drying protocols.
+The primary rocessing methods are pulped naturals and naturals, with naturals representing the majority of volumes.
+At Nordic Approach, we specialise in natural coffees and speciall preparations such as whole cherry fermentations, ocassional yeast innoculations, and drying protocols.
+Fermentation typically lasts 60–80 hours, although we are have specific protocols with long-term partners ranging between 48-120 hours, depending on the site and post-harvest set-up.

-Fermentation typically lasts 60–80 hours, although we have specific protocols with long-term partners ranging between 48–120 hours, depending on the site and post-harvest set-up.
-Traditionally, drying is almost entirely done on concrete patios, but we also see success with raised beds for better aeration and even drying.
-In Mantiqueira de Minas, smallholders often invest in drying boxes to achieve more control.
+Traditionally drying is almost entirely on concrete patios, however we see success in improved drying either using raised beds for aeration and even drying or in Mantiqueira de Minas we commonly see small-holders investing in drying boxes.
 Temperature variations, from 30°C in the day to colder mornings and evenings, affect drying consistency, and producers make small adjustments to preserve quality.

 What Coffee Varieties Are Grown in Brazil?